Nejmeh SC: Stadium

 The Rafic Hariri Stadium is located in Manara area of Beirut, Lebanon.
 The stadium consists of a football field, and spaces that accommodate around 5,000 spectators, together with a VIP seats area that accommodates around 100 guests, a cafeteria, and a gymnasium.

 The old club stadium first consisted of a sand training field over the land number 704 in Ras Beirut area with no facilities or fences.
 The stadium went through a rehabilitation process, with improvements including implanting the field with grass, increasing the seats spaces to allow more spectators, and enhancing the stadium facilities, walls, and fences.
 The first phase of the process started in June 2003 and was completed in late March 2004.

 On 21 February 2005, the stadium was named "The Martyr Rafic Hariri Stadium" in honour of the late Prime Minister.

 Supporters

 Founded on 9 February 2018, Nejmeh's "Ultras Supernova" was the first ultras group to be introduced in Lebanon.
 The name "Supernova" is a reference to the etymology of Nejmeh which, in Arabic, means "Star".

 Prior to the Arab Club Champions Cup game against Al-Ahly of Egypt, played on 13 August 2018, seven "Ultras Supernova" fans were arrested by the Egyptian national security because of the negative connotations the word "Ultras" has in Egypt.
-The fans have been returned to Lebanon by request of the Lebanese Ambassador to Cairo.
+The fans were returned to Lebanon by request of the Lebanese Ambassador to Cairo.

 During the 2022 FIFA World Cup in Qatar, Nejmeh ultras were employed by the Qatari government to act as Qatar national team fans during their games.
 The 1,500 "adopted" ultras wore maroon t-shirts with "Qatar" stamped on front, sang the Qatari national anthem and beat drums while singing chants.